Priscasantos/Tom-Hengl-Course/R-training/README.md

 Note that predictions using nearest neighbors shows quite different patterns than predictions based on buffer distances.
-The method by [Sekulić, Kilibarda, Heuvelink, Nikolić, & Bajat](#ref-sekulic2020random) ([2020](#ref-sekulic2020random)) is nevertheless more interesting for general applications as it could be also added to spatiotemporal data problems.
+The method by Sekulić et al. ([2020](#ref-sekulic2020random)) is nevertheless more interesting for general applications as it could be also added to spatiotemporal data problems.

 ## Spatiotemporal Ensemble ML in R